ampl/ampl.github.io/docs/source/solver_options/x-gurobi_options.md

 cut:zerohalf (zerohalfcuts)
       Zero-half cuts: overrides "cuts"; choices as for "cuts".

-cvt:mip:eps
+cvt:mip:eps (cvt:cmp:eps)
       Tolerance for strict comparison of continuous variables for MIP.
 Ensure larger than the solver's feasibility tolerance.

 cvt:pre:all
-      0/1*: Set to 0 to disable all presolve in the flat converter.
+      0/1*: Set to 0 to disable most presolve in the flat converter.

 cvt:pre:eqbinary
       0/1*: Preprocess reified equality comparison with a binary variable.